What Small Businesses Are Actually Doing with AI Agents in 2026

 Is the exception rate below 20%?
 If it is higher, the automation will create more work than it saves.
 Know your exception rate before you start.

-If you cannot check at least four of these boxes, the right move is data cleanup and process stabilization first, not AI agent deployment.
+If you cannot check at least four of these boxes, the right move is data cleanup and process stabilization first, not agent deployment.

 Days 1–30: Audit your workflows and pick one.
 Map your top three highest-volume, most repetitive workflows.
 For each, answer the readiness questions.
 Pick the one that scores best — high volume, stable, clean data, measurable.
 Clean your data in that workflow.
 Choose a platform.
 Configure the agent.